 I don’t share Polish food here as often as I should probably.
 You probably had forgotten I was even Polish.

-I do believe that, Polish food is definitely worth spreading, but I’m always so eager to try new recipes that I keep forgetting of those staples.
+I do believe that Polish food is definitely worth spreading, but I’m always so eager to try new recipes that I keep forgetting about those staples.

 - 1kg potatoes

 DirectionsCook the potatoes until tender.
 Drain it.
 While still hot mash them.
 Let them cool slightly.
 Place the potatoes in a medium bowl.